 Yaro Dunchych introduces the IBM Redbooks publication "IBM Software for SAP Solutions".

 In most cases, companies that adopt SAP software remain heterogeneous enterprises running both SAP and non-SAP systems to support their business processes.
-Regardless of the specific scenario, in heterogeneous enterprises most SAP implementations must be integrated with a variety of non-SAP enterprise systems, portals, messaging infrastructure, business process management (BPM) tools, enterprise content management (ECM) methods and tools, business analytics (BA) and business intelligence (BI) technologies, security, systems of record, systems of engagement, and so on.
+Regardless of the specific scenario, in heterogeneous enterprises most SAP implementations must be integrated with a variety of non-SAP enterprise systems:

-When SAP software is used in a large, heterogeneous enterprise environment, SAP clients face the dilemma of selecting the right set of tools and platforms to implement SAP functionality and to integrate the SAP solutions with non-SAP systems.
+When SAP software is used in a large, heterogeneous enterprise environment, SAP clients face the dilemma of selecting the correct set of tools and platforms to implement SAP functionality, and to integrate the SAP solutions with non-SAP systems.

 This IBM® Redbooks® publication explains the value of integrating IBM software with SAP solutions.
-It describes how to enhance and extend pre-built capabilities in SAP software with best-in-class IBM enterprise software, enabling clients to maximize ROI in their SAP investment and achieve a balanced enterprise architecture approach.
+It describes how to enhance and extend pre-built capabilities in SAP software with best-in-class IBM enterprise software, enabling clients to maximize return on investment (ROI) in their SAP investment and achieve a balanced enterprise architecture approach.
 This book describes IBM Reference Architecture for SAP, a prescriptive blueprint for using IBM software in SAP solutions.
-The Reference Architecture is focused on defining the use of IBM Software with SAP and is not intended to address the internal aspects of SAP components.
+The reference architecture is focused on defining the use of IBM software with SAP, and is not intended to address the internal aspects of SAP components.

-This book is targeted to the following audiences:
+This IBM Redbooks publication is targeted to the following audiences:

-- Client decision makers and solution architects leading enterprise transformation projects and wishing to gain further insight so they can benefit from the integration of IBM Software in large scale SAP projects.
+- Client decision makers and solution architects leading enterprise transformation projects and wanting to gain further insight so that they can benefit from the integration of IBM software in large-scale SAP projects.